Academics

 Metric One

-Metric 1: One-Year Retention Rate, FTFT Associate Degree-Seeking Students
+Metric 1: First-Year Retention - Associate Degree Students

-Institution-specific: For the institution-specific retention rate, the institution-specific number of cohort members enrolled or graduated is divided by the total cohort number.
+• Institution-specific: The institution-specific retention rate divides the institution-specific number of cohort members enrolled or graduated by the total cohort number.

 State Colleges